How to apply

 UK Online Centres In exceptional circumstances you can access a computer at the following University building:

 Our computing facilities are available Monday to Friday, 9am to 5pm (except during the University Christmas closure period).
-If you wish to take advantage of this, please report to the reception on arrival.
+If you wish to take advantage of this, please contact HR Business Systems.

 The online application process